functionaldevices-cis/simpler-inputs/README.md

 # SimplerInputs - A Javascript Prototype-Based Abstraction Layer
 This is an abraction layer added to input and form DOM prototypes, to make working with inputs easier.
-Generally, working directly with prototypes is considered bad practice.
-However, I disagree in some cases.
-With this library, it becomes much simpler to work with inputs and forms.
+While generally, working directly with prototypes is considered bad practice, this library has greatly simplified the process of working with inputs for FDI's internal web applications.
+It is being shared here publicly as a way to give back to the JS community.

 ## Getting Values of Inputs